igrafx/KNIME-Mining-connector/howto.md

 The iGrafx Mining Project Variant Fetcher node is a node that allows users to retrieve information about project variants.
-By specifying the Project ID, users can establish a connection with the iGrafx API and retrieve details about project variants, such as names, IDs, number of occurences and associated information.
+By specifying the Project ID, users can establish a connection with the iGrafx API and retrieve details about project variants, such as names, IDs, number of occurrences and associated information.

-To use it, double click the **iGrafx Mining Project Variant Fetcher** node.
+To use it, double-click the **iGrafx Mining Project Variant Fetcher** node.
 Set the **project ID** of the project for which you want to get variant information.
 You must also set the **page index** for pagination, the **limit** (representing the maximum number of items per page) and optionally, you can set a string in the search query.